 - Angelo Lucchetti, aged 37, who settled in America from South Italy, in 1902

-- Achille di Giovanni Lucchetti, aged 18, who emigrated to the United States from Sondrio, Italy, in 1908
+- Achille di Giovanni Lucchetti, aged 18, who immigrated to the United States from Sondrio, Italy, in 1908

 - Anchiti Lucchetti, aged 22, who settled in America from Serravalle, Italy, in 1910

-- Antonio Lucchetti, aged 30, who emigrated to America from Ceccano, Roma, Italy, in 1911
+- Antonio Lucchetti, aged 30, who immigrated to America from Ceccano, Roma, Italy, in 1911

-- Antonio Lucchetti, aged 19, who emigrated to the United States from Serra A., Italy, in 1911
+- Antonio Lucchetti, aged 19, who immigrated to the United States from Serra A., Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)